foopod/blog6/_posts/cellular-automata-tutorial.md

 Now we just need to sort out our `get_next_state()` function and we should be done.

-There are two things that we need to figure out the next state of a cell.
+There are two things we need to figure out the future state of a cell.

 1. Its current state
 2. The number of neighbours it has that are alive